There are many signs of kidney failure, such as:

 Life Expectancy after Kidney Transplant?

-If you read in the above link, the patient received kidney in 1973 and is still alive. (perhaps it was a perfect match as her mother was her donor) However, if you have a kidney transplant and if there was no rejection, you can live easily above 10 years.
+Patient received kidney in 1973 and is still alive. (perhaps it was a perfect match as her mother was her donor) However, if you have a kidney transplant and if there was no rejection, you can live easily above 10 years.